Non-archimedean topological monoids: Non-archimedean actions and monoids

-\item There exists a $0$-dimensional proper $G$-compactification $\nu \colon G \hookrightarrow Y$ of the natural left (equivalently, right) action of $G$ on itself. \item $G$ is a topological subgroup of $\Homeo(X)$ for some Stone space $X$. \item $G$ is a topological subgroup of the automorphisms group (with the pointwise topology) $\Aut_{R}(B)$ for some discrete Boolean ring $B$. \item $G$ is embedded into the symmetric topological group $S_{\kappa}$. \item $G$ is a topological subgroup of the group $\Iso(X,d)$ of all isometries of an ultra-metric space $(X,d)$, with the topology of pointwise convergence \item The right (left) uniformity on $G$ can be generated by a system of right (left) invariant ultra-pseudometrics.
+\item There exists a $0$-dimensional proper $G$-compactification $\nu \colon G \hookrightarrow Y$ of the natural left (equivalently, right) action of $G$ on itself. \item $G$ is a topological subgroup of $\Homeo(X)$ for some Stone space $X$. \item $G$ is a topological subgroup of the automorphisms group (with the pointwise topology) $\rm{Aut}_{R}(B)$ for some discrete Boolean ring $B$. \item $G$ is embedded into the symmetric topological group $S_{\kappa}$. \item $G$ is a topological subgroup of the group $\Iso(X,d)$ of all isometries of an ultra-metric space $(X,d)$, with the topology of pointwise convergence

+\item The right (left) uniformity on $G$ can be generated by a system of right (left) invariant ultra-pseudometrics.

-\item $G$ is a topological subgroup of the automorphism group $(\Aut(K),\tau_{co})$ for some compact abelian group $K$. \een \end{f}
+\item $G$ is a topological subgroup of the automorphism group $(\rm{Aut}(K),\tau_{co})$ for some compact abelian group $K$. \een \end{f}

-Some other results on NA groups (including also free non-archimedean groups) can be found in \cite{MeSh-FrNA13}).

-In this work we introduce \textit{non-archimedean monoids and non-archimedean monoid actions}.
+Some other results on NA groups (including also \textit{free non-archimedean groups}) can be found in \cite{MeSh-FrNA13}).
+In this work we introduce and study \textit{non-archimedean monoids and non-archimedean monoid actions}.
 The definition is based on Stone compactifications.

 \begin{defin} Let $S$ be a topological monoid. \begin{enumerate} \item Let $\a \colon S \times X \to X$ be a continuous left action of $S$ on a (Tychonoff) space $X$.
 We say that this \textit{action is non-archimedean} (in short: NA) if there exists a \textbf{proper} $S$-compactification $\nu \colon X \hookrightarrow Y$ of $X$, where $Y$ is a Stone space.
 Similarly, for right actions. \item We say that $S$ is \textit{left non-archimedean} (in short: l-NA) if the left action of $S$ on itself is NA.
 Similarly, for right actions (in short: r-NA). \item We say that $S$ is lr-NA if it is both l-NA and r-NA. \end{enumerate} \end{defin}

 From this definition it immediately follows that compact zero-dimensional topological monoids are NA.
 It is straightforward to see that any submonoid of l-NA (r-NA) monoid is l-NA (r-NA).
 Also, the topological product of l-NA (r-NA) monoids is l-NA (r-NA).